netscaler/netscaler-k8s-ingress-controller/deployment/aws/quick-deploy-cic/README.md

   value: "X.X.X.X"
 ```

-#### Create the Citrix Ingress Controller
+#### Create the Netscaler ingress controller

-Now that we have configure the Citrix Ingress controller with the required values, let's deploy it.
+Now that we have configure the Netscaler ingress controller with the required values, let's deploy it.

 ```
 kubectl create -f cic.yaml